All About Cervical Cancer

 What is the cervix?

 The cervix is the name for the lowest part of the uterus.
-The uterus is an organ that only women have, and it is where a baby grows and develops when a woman is pregnant.
-During pregnancy, the uterus has an enormous increase in size.
+Only women have a uterus.
+The uterus is where a baby grows and develops when a woman is pregnant.
+During pregnancy, the uterus grows a great deal in size.
 When a woman is not pregnant, the uterus is a small, pear-shaped organ that sits between a woman's rectum and her bladder.
 The cervix connects the uterus with the birth canal (the vagina).
-The cervix can both be visualized and sampled by your doctor during a routine pelvic examination in his or her office.
+Your healthcare provider can look at your cervix and get a sample of cells (pap testing) during a routine pelvic examination.

 What is cervical cancer?

-Cervical cancer develops when cells in the cervix begin to grow out of control and can then invade nearby tissues or spread throughout the body.
+Cervical cancer develops when cells in the cervix begin to grow out of control.
+These cells can also invade nearby tissues or spread throughout the body.
 Large collections of cells that grow abnormally are called tumors.
-Some tumors are not cancer, because they cannot spread or threaten someone's life.
-These are called benign tumors.
-The tumors that can spread throughout the body or invade nearby tissues are considered cancer and are called malignant tumors.
-Usually, cervix cancer is very slow growing, although in certain circumstances it can grow and spread quickly.
+Usually, cervical cancer is very slow-growing.
+However, in certain circumstances, it can grow and spread quickly.

-Cancers are characterized by the cells that they originally form from.
-The most common type of cervical cancer is called squamous cell carcinoma; it comes from cells that lie on the surface of the cervix known as squamous cells.
-Squamous cell cervical cancer compromises about 80% of all cervical cancers.
-The second most common form is adenocarcinoma; it comes from cells that make up glands in the cervix.
-The percentage of cervical cancers that are adenocarcinomas has risen since the 1970s, although no one knows exactly why.
+Cancers are characterized by the cells that they originally formed from.
+The most common type of cervical cancer is called squamous cell carcinoma.
+It originates from cells that lie on the surface of the cervix known as squamous cells.
+Squamous cell cervical cancer makes up about 80% of all cervical cancers.
+The second most common form is adenocarcinoma.
+It comes from cells that make up glands in the cervix.
+The percentage of cervical cancers that are adenocarcinomas has risen since the 1970s, but no one knows exactly why.
 About 3% to 5% of cervical cancers have characteristics of both squamous and adenocarcinomas and are called adenosquamous carcinomas.
-There are a few other very rare types like small cell and neuroendocrine carcinoma that are so infrequent that they will not be discussed further here.
+There are a few other very rare types like small cell and neuroendocrine carcinoma, but they are extremely uncommon.

 How can I prevent cervical cancer?